 Professor Paul Cullinan is honorary consultant in respiratory medicine.
-He specialises in occupational and environmental lung diseases.
+He specialises in occupational and environmental lung diseases, and is the chair for the asthma and allergy care group.

 Cause and distribution of environmentally and occupationally induced asthma, COPD and other respiratory diseases